gotchoices/MyCHIPs/doc/Proj/Lift_Protocol.md

 partitioned, they will have the second option to reach out to the TM to complete the lift (or to determine that it has been canceled).

+In addition to lift protocol, there are also state machines to manage tallies, chits, and routes.
+These are much less of a concern from a safety/liveness point of view.
+However, they should also be reviewed, modeled and proven.

 ## Outcomes:
 - Review/critique existing TLA+ code used in the DSR analysis
 - Re-run the model checker to reproduce/validate the DSR results